 Pictured: 2021 LSAT Scholars Valerie Cole & Jalen Tyler

 Valerie Cole has extensive experience in the governmental, political, and advocacy sectors, including work in university DEI and within the New York State Legislature.
 She hopes to use a law degree to advance the rights of LGBTQ+ communities, particularly trans and non-binary folx, in New York and beyond.
 She is also the proud mother of a fearless young daughter.

 "Padma Singh" graduated summa cum laude from New York University in 2019 with a BA in Cultural Studies.
 She is interested in reform within legislation affecting the LGBTQ+ community, immigrants, and other vulnerable communities of NYC.
 She currently works as a Research Assistant at New York University.

 Jalen Tyler is currently a junior at New York University, pursuing a Bachelor of Arts in Psychology.
 Jalen plans to attend law school in New York City upon graduating, with the goal of giving back to the community as a criminal defense attorney or public interest attorney.
 Jalen is passionate about protecting the rights of others, especially members of underrepresented communities, and has experience working with university-sponsored clubs and interning with a youth activism organization.

-I’m excited and honored to have been selected for this scholarship, LeGal has helped jumpstart my journey into the field of law by providing undeniable support and an incredibly network of people and opportunities I can’t wait to explore.
+I’m excited and honored to have been selected for this scholarship, [LGBT Bar NY] has helped jumpstart my journey into the field of law by providing undeniable support and an incredibly network of people and opportunities I can’t wait to explore.